fossasia/support.eventyay.com/event-setup/How-can-I-create-an-event on Eventyay.md

-# How can I create an event?
+# How can I create an event on Eventyay?

-Whhen you go to eventyay's main page, you'll find a `Create Event` button.

-Click on it to get started!
+1. Go to [Eventyay.com](https://eventyay.com) and click on **CREATE EVENT** button in the middle of the page or on the top right corner.

 ![Create Event button](/event-setup/images/create-event-button.PNG)

-You'll then be asked to login or register on the website, which is needed to create an event, follow the process to have your account created.
+2. Login to your account or register a new one if you haven't got one.

 ![Logging and Registering](/event-setup/images/login_box_new.png)

-Upon finishing the registeration process, you'll be redirected to the `Create Event` page.
+3. Once you have successfully logged in, click on the the **CREATE BUTTON** again and follow the steps below to complete.

 ## Adding Basic Details